Perfare/Il2CppDumper/README.md

 #### `ERROR: Can't use auto mode to process file, try manual mode.`

-Please note that the executable file for the PC platform is `GameAssembly.dll` or `*Assembly.dl`
+Please note that the executable file for the PC platform is `GameAssembly.dll` or `*Assembly.dll`

 You can open a new issue and upload the file, I will try to solve.